 Full bloom shows the characteristic narrow, drooping, light pink petals of the Smooth Coneflower.

 Seedheads (technically achene heads) form, and the achenes mature over a wide period of time during the fall.
 The achenes can be easily seen within the seedhead in the photo below.
-Within a population of Smooth Coneflowers, the entire process, from the germinating of achenes to the ripening of seedheads, averages about seven months, from March through September.
 From the perspective of an individual plant, the cycle from germination to ripe seedhead takes a year and seven months since they don’t bloom in the first year.

 The federal Endangered Species Act requires that the U. S. Fish and Wildlife Service review the status of each listed species once every five years.
 The five year review for Echinacea laevigata was just announced.
 The Fish and Wildlife Service basically wants any new information about the species that has been observed or collected since the last review five years ago.
 The hope is that management and protective measures are helping to stabilize and even expand the studied populations.